Thinking about having a home security gate installed at your home?

 Bi-Fold Gates

 Bi-Fold gates are similar to a regular swing gate, without the open space demands.
 As a bi-fold gate swings open, the gate leaf folds in half in the middle, requiring about half of the space of a swing gate to open fully.
-Powered by a series of motors, rams and arms, these gates have the ability to open and close very quickly, making them a great choice for high traffic areas.
+Powered by a series of motors, rams and arms, these gates can open and close very quickly, making them a great choice for high traffic areas.
 These are going to be quite a bit more expensive than the others and generally come in certain designs that can’t be customised easily.

 Sliding Gates